-There may be pressure on the nares from nasal intubation or biprong CPAP.
-Where CPAP is used the prongs should be taken out at every care session to be inspected to ensure patency and also to relieve any pressure and change the position.
-If tolerated by the infant, CPAP prongs and mask should be alternated at every care session, and appropriate skin protection should be placed under any tight strapping on the infants' cheeks 38.
+There may be pressure on the nares from nasal intubation or non-invasive respiratory support.
+Where NIV is used refer to regional CPAP/high flow Guideline.
+Appropriate skin protection should be placed under any tight strapping on the infants' cheeks 38.